njagota/njagota/README.md

 - 👀 I’m interested in business systems integration and using AI to improve health care delivery and public services
 - 💡 I've written code almost every day dor the past 20 years (love it), while maintaining a rich social life with tons of diverse healthy hobbies.
 It can be done!
 - 🍻 I love cold beers and cool motorcycles
-- 🌱 I’m currently honing my REACT and MONGO skills in a super fun but long course that I highly recommend
+- 🌱 I've really elevated my REACT and MONGO skills this past year.
+I love MERN almost as much as MS Stack.
+Almost...
-- 💞️ I’m looking to collaborate on any fun projects that can improve my SOA/Microservices skills while helping others
+- 💞️ I’d be glad to contribute on any projects that challenge my Microservices skills while helping others learn
-- 💩 My repos are all private because my projects are always protected by NDAs.
-But just ask me for help in any MS tech and I probably have a ton of experience with it!
+- 💩 My good repos are not available because my projects are always protected by NDAs.
+But just ask me for help in any MS tech, I have have a ton of experience with it!
 - 📫 I can be reached at njagota@gmail.com

 <!---